Dīn

-Dīn or Deen is an Islamic term of Arabic origin which means "religion" or "way of life."
-In Islam, it is believed that only one God has ever existed and that God is Allah.
-It is said that Allah has revealed many religions in the past such as Christianity and Judaism, but the current religion of Islam is the last and final religion to be accepted by Allah on the Day of Judgment.
+Dīn, or Deen, is an Islamic term from Arabic, and originally from Middle Persian, which means "religion" or "way of life".
+In Islam, dīn is the encompassment of a human being's relationship to Allah.

 In Islamic terminology, the word refers to the way of life Muslims must adopt to comply with divine law, encompassing beliefs, character and deeds.
-The term appears in the Quran 98 times with different connotations, including in the phrase yawm al-din (يوم الدين), generally translated to "Day of Judgment" or the famous verse "La ikraha fid din" which translates to "Let there be no compulsion in religion" (Abdullah Yusuf Ali translation).
+The term appears in the Quran 98 times with different connotations, including in the phrase yawm ad-dīn (يوم الدين), generally translated to "Day of Judgment" or the famous verse La ikraha fid din which translates to "Let there be no compulsion in religion" (Abdullah Yusuf Ali translation).

 Etymology

-According to Arthur Jeffery dīn "related to religion" and dīn "judgement, debt etc..." are two separate words of different origin, he derives the dīn related to religion from the Middle Persian den, itself derived from the Zoroastrian Avestan notion daena.
-Some scholars, such as Nöldeke, Vollers, Mushegh Asatrian and Johnny Cheung are in agreement with this etymology.
+Orientalist Arthur Jeffery derives the religious term dīn as pertaining to judgement, law, religion, debt from the Middle Persian den, itself derived from the Zoroastrian Avestan notion daena, he furthermore claimed that dīn "related to religion" and the Arabic cognate dīn "judgement, debt etc..." are two separate words of different origin.
+It may be related to Aramaic notions of judgment as seen in Rabbinic usage.
+Many scholars, such as Nöldeke, Vollers, Mushegh Asatrian, and Johnny Cheung are in agreement with this etymology.
 Others like Gaudefroy-Demombynes and Gardet, have found this derivation unconvincing.
-Nonetheless, Al Khafaji and Tha'ahbi have included the dīn that is related to religion in their list of foreign words, due to its lack of verbal root.
+Nonetheless, al-Khafaji and Tha'ahbi have included the term dīn as related to religion in their list of foreign words, due to its lack of verbal root.
+According to the Encyclopaedia of the Qur'ān, prior to the 20th century, "English word 'religion' had no direct equivalent in Arabic nor had the Arabic word dīn in English".

-But the ultimate origin of the word comes from the Akkadian Semitic language d-y-n root Semitic 1.

-The Arabic dīn "judgement, debt, etc.." has Semitic cognates, including the Hebrew dīn, Aramaic dīnā (דִּינָא), Amharic dañä (ዳኘ) and Ugaritic dyn (𐎄𐎊𐎐).
+The Arabic dīn ("judgement, debt," etc.) has Semitic cognates, including the Hebrew dīn, Aramaic dīnā (דִּינָא), Amharic dañä (ዳኘ), and Ugaritic dyn (𐎄𐎊𐎐), though different meaning from dīn relating to religion.